 The positive state of the Southeast’s retail sector is unlikely to be altered as a result of construction activity.
 New developments are predominantly urban retail and suburban grocery-anchored projects, both of which have gone unscathed by e-commerce for the most part.
 CBRE expects the ongoing influx of talent to continue to support retail’s success.

 Industrial still booming

 The industrial sector is having a good run in the Southeast.
-Manufacturing, logistics and consumer markets are in growth mode, spurred by global demand, e-commerce and population expansion, respectively.
+Manufacturing, logistics and consumer markets are in growth mode, spurred by global demand, e-commerce and population expansion.
 Absorption has overtaken or kept pace with deliveries since 2013 and as a result, developers have produced a level of speculative projects never before seen in the region.

 The forecast for the industrial sector in the Southeast is just as rosy as its current condition, and the prediction is not just based on the unabated consumer growth in the region.
 “The industrial markets in the region are tied to trends in global trade.
 Manufacturers and logistics operators are poised to see significant growth in the future, barring a major global trade disruption,” according to the report.
 “The expectation is for all three types of industrial markets to see elevated growth in the next two years.”

 Decades of solid demographic growth continue to support the multifamily sector in the Southeast.
 However, the vacancy rate, though still at an enviable figure in the mid-7 percent range, has been inching upward as deliveries take a minor lead over absorption.
 No sector can claim perfect conditions across the board.
 Factors specific to markets and even certain submarkets—including income dynamics—could place downward pressure on rent growth in the region.